actuallyyun/actuallyyun/README.md

 I am Yun.

-I love coding 👩🏻‍💻 and rock climbing 🧗🏻‍♀️.
+I love coding 👩🏻‍💻 , writing and rock climbing 🧗🏻‍♀️.

 📫 How to reach me: email me [this.jiyun@gmail.com]